felipebengoat/test-repo/README.md

 # MEAP Catalog
  **What is this?**
- This is a inventory of a visual archive, mainly used for describing and cataloguing photographs.
+ This is a inventory of a visual archive, mainly used for describing and cataloging photographs.
 In this case, we are seeing the catalog of ***Luis Mitrovic (1911-2008)***, chilean photographer.
  The source of this data comes from my own work.
 The structure of the file was downloaded from [MEAP UCLA (Modern Endangered Archives Program)](https://meap.library.ucla.edu/) website.

  It is divided in columns that shows: